intjelic/python-sfml/doc/source/api/audio.rst

    the sound at a given time.
 The sound is then restituted by playing these samples at a high rate (for example, 44100 samples per second is the standard rate used for playing CDs).
-In short, audio samples are like texture pixels, and an :class:`sfml.audio.SoundBuffer` is similar to an :class:`sfml.graphics.Texture`.
+In short, audio samples are like texture pixels, and an :class:`SoundBuffer` is similar to an :class:`.Texture`.

    A sound buffer can be loaded from a file (see :func:`from_file()` for the complete list of supported